myTerminal/super-emacs/README.md

 ## Setup

-*super-emacs* can be used in two ways.

-### GitHub

-Getting it from GitHub is the easier of the two methods.
 You just need to clone the repository on your local workspace like:

     git clone https://github.com/myTerminal/super-emacs.git